List of NHL rivalries: Atlantic Division

 The Atlantic Division was formed in 1974 as the Adams Division, which beginning in 1981 had all its teams in Eastern Canada and New England with the exception of the Buffalo Sabres, which are located in Western New York.
 The division became the Northeast Division in 1993, and then the Atlantic Division in 2013.

 Battle of Ontario: Ottawa Senators vs. Toronto Maple Leafs

 The Battle of Ontario is a rivalry between the Ottawa Senators and Toronto Maple Leafs.
+It is the current version of an old rivalry between Ottawa, Canada's capital, and Toronto, Canada's largest city and business capital.
 The teams compete in the same division and meet frequently during regular season games.
-In the early 2000s, the teams met four times in the playoffs with Toronto winning all 4 series.
+In the early 2000s, the teams met four consecutive times in the playoffs with Toronto winning all four series.
+The rivalry began before the NHL existed, as the Senators and Toronto Blueshirts competed in the National Hockey Association.
+Ottawa and Toronto ice hockey teams first competed against each other in 1890 in the amateur Ontario Hockey Association.

+As of the end of the 2024–25 season, Ottawa leads the regular season record, 76–55–3–13, while Toronto leads the playoff record, 20–10.